10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 6 (Section 24)

-This is the obligation most frequently breached in PDPC enforcement actions.
+This is the obligation that generates the most enforcement actions.
+By a wide margin.

 What "Reasonable" Means

-- The nature and sensitivity of the data (health records need more protection than business emails)
+- How sensitive the data is (medical records demand more protection than business emails)

 - Your organisation's size and resources